Sparsity by Worst-Case Penalties: Algorithm

 \section{Algorithm}

 The unified derivation for the problems presented in Section \ref{sec:gammaperturb} suggests a unified processing based on the iterative resolution of quadratic problems.
-Our algorithm is summarized in this section.
-We then describe an alternative to Fenchel duality \citep[used for example by][]{2012_FML_Bach} to assess convergence, by computing an upper-bound for the gap between the current solution and the optimal one.
+This general algorithm is summarized in this section.
+We then show that the new derivation can also be used in the analysis of this algorithm by describing an alternative to Fenchel duality \citep[used for example by][]{2012_FML_Bach} to assess convergence.

 \iflong